Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Juni 2025 11.35.35 UTC
+- WIB: Selasa, 3 Juni 2025 12.29.47 UTC
-- WITA: Selasa, 3 Juni 2025 12.35.35 UTC
+- WITA: Selasa, 3 Juni 2025 13.29.47 UTC
-- WIT: Selasa, 3 Juni 2025 13.35.35 UTC
+- WIT: Selasa, 3 Juni 2025 14.29.47 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology